How to Bathe Your Newborn

 When Will Your Baby Be Ready for His First Tub Bath?

-After your baby’s umbilical cord stump falls off, you can transition from sponge baths to actual baths in a sink or a baby bathtub.
+Many parents wonder, "When can I give my newborn a bath? " After your baby’s umbilical cord stump falls off, you can transition from sponge baths to actual baths in a sink or a baby bathtub.

-His first bath in a tub should be gentle and quick; however, you might need to go back to sponge baths if your baby fusses a lot and simply doesn’t like this new activity.
+Their first bath in a tub should be gentle and quick; however, you might need to go back to sponge baths if your baby fusses a lot and simply doesn’t like this new activity.
 Learn how to clean your baby’s eyes, ears, and nose, as this is a delicate area for your newborn.

 Can You Bathe Your Baby While the Umbilical Cord Stump Is Still Attached?